-There are good reasons pod coffee devices like the Keurig coffee machine have caught on: they’re convenient, versatile, and maybe among the fastest-improving coffee makers.
-Although the brand makes models suitable for home use, Keurig office coffee machines are able to brew a single cup.
-Newer models actually offer larger cup-size options than ever.
+There are good reasons single serve coffee pod devices have caught on: they’re convenient, versatile, and maybe among the fastest-improving coffee makers.
+Models offer larger cup-size options than ever.
 Some versions even have larger carafes for bigger coffee batches—and adjustable heights for the drip.

-The appeal of a Keurig coffee machine is precisely what you’d imagine: every person in the office can decide for themselves what coffee they want to drink in a low-commitment way.
+The appeal of a single serve coffee machine is precisely what you’d imagine: every person in the office can decide for themselves what coffee they want to drink in a low-commitment way.
 Many pod coffee offerings, subscription or otherwise, offer variety packs.
-In addition to making brewing a snap, cleaning and maintenance on a Keurig machine is a snap, too.
+In addition to making brewing a snap, cleaning and maintenance on a single serve machine is a snap, too.
 Simply run a cleaning solution (or a water-and-vinegar mixture) through it on a regular basis and you have fresh, delicious coffee with no muss or fuss.
-Overall: a beast among large office coffee machines while still the best among self-serve office coffee machines.

 Something More Traditional: Commercial Coffee Makers